CasperLabs/stests/docs/installation.md

 - virtual environment:
 	- installed using pipenv (see pre-requisites)

-## Post-Installation

-Once the installer has successfully completed a set of stests commands are available for execution from the command line.
-The commands allow you to:

-- control worker daemons;
-- launch workload generator runs;
-- manage redis cache;
-- update stack;
-- view on-chain information;
-- view workload generator run progress;

 ## Stack Update

-As stests is updated one can sync with latest version by invoking the `stests-stack-update` command.
+To update to the latest version of stests simply execute the `stests-stack-update` command from within a terminal session.
 The updater does the following:

 - GitHub repo:
 	- pulls latests changes.

 - environment variables:
-	- makes a backup of existing settings -> `$HOME/.casperlabs-stests/vars-YYYY-MM-DD`
+	- backs up existing settings -> `$HOME/.casperlabs-stests/vars-YYYY-MM-DD`
 	- installs new settings -> `$HOME/.casperlabs-stests/vars`

 - virtual environment: